fdeboo/to-infinity/README.md

 "As a business user, I would like to"

-* As a buisness owner I would like to add new trips and experiences
+* As a business user, I would like to add new trips and experiences
-* As a buisness owner I would like to view the number of seats available for each trip
+* As a business user, I would like to view the number of seats available for each trip
+* As a business user, I would like to view details of the passengers for each booking

 ## Design Notes <a name="design"></a>